Fortín San Juan de la Cruz: Other information

 A causeway connects Isla de Cabras to the main island; the road is Puerto Rico Highway 870, and it passes by the fort as it reaches the island.
-The site features fabulous views of Boca Vieja Cove to the west and San Juan Bay to the east.
+The site has views of Boca Vieja Cove to the west and San Juan Bay to the east.
 The fort itself is closed to the public, but one can walk around its walls.
 There is a small recreation area with picnic tables at the site of the fort.